Arizona - What to watch in 2026

 Photo by Christoph von Gellhorn / Unsplash

-Arizona is a state where recent elections have led to a major expansion of women’s rights, and future elections will shape how those rights are carried out in practice.
+Arizona is a state where recent elections have altered the legal landscape for abortion access.
 In 2024, voters approved a constitutional amendment protecting abortion access, ending years of legal uncertainty following the reversal of Roe v.
 Wade.

 With abortion rights now enshrined in the state constitution, Arizona’s focus has shifted from whether access exists to how constitutional protections are interpreted, implemented, and defended.